fabianalexisinostroza/Antu-classic/README.md

 # Reporting icons

 This repository is for re-share my original work.
-All the efforts are in the new release of Antü (aka Antü II).
+All the efforts are in the new release [**Antü II**](https://github.com/fabianalexisinostroza/Antu-icons).
 The Classic theme is finished in development, don't wait new releases.